 Trading 212 doesn’t batch trades and still offers instant dealing for free.
 They also don’t charge a FX spot rate when purchasing foreign shares or receiving foreign currency dividends.

-As well as taking advantage of the free share offer (contact me for your own invite link), the Freetrade app acts as a great introduction into the world of investing.
+As well as taking advantage of the free share offer (contact me for your own invite link), the Freetrade app acts as a great introduction to the world of investing.
 One which anyone can get involved with starting with just a few pounds.

 If you have tried the app, please let me know what you think.